 Where an application is for a project that involves an insurance payout, that payout cannot be used as part of the co-contribution requirement.

-Where an organisation has received State Government funding, that funding cannot be used as part of the co-contribution requirement.
+Where an organisation has received SA Football Facilities Fund (SANFL) or State Government funding, that funding cannot be used as part of the co-contribution requirement.

 Eligibility criteria

 Who is eligible?

 To be eligible for CRSFP funding, organisations must: